sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 ## License

 Until a robust license can be found which forbids commercial use this code-base remains proprietary and not free for re-use.
 We're aware this sucks and hope to change the license in future.
-If you have a suggestion for an appropriate license please contact a contributor.
+If you have a suggestion for an appropriate license please contact an editor or contributor.